mishmanners/GitHub-Like-A-Boss/markdowntricks.md

 You can also show hex colour codes in markdown.
 Use backticks to enter the colour code, and a coloured tile will appear.

 _NOTE: this ONLY works in comments.
-In readme.md fils, Hex colour codes will appear as code, but will not have a coloured tile to accompany them._
+In readme.md files, Hex colour codes will appear as code, but will not have a coloured tile to accompany them._

 **Example**